 5. Create branch entry boxes will appear to the right of each optional answer.
 Enter a tag for the branch you're creating.
-Each Branch will automatically be assigned a color as well.
+Each branch will automatically be assigned a color.

-Note: Currently, you can use up to thirty branches in a Form.
+Note: You can use up to thirty branches in a Form.

 This will connect your Date field to the Yes response in the previous question.

-8. Click Preview at the top of your page to test that your branching set up is working properly.
+8. Click Preview at the top of your page to test that your branching is working properly.